Design games that make a difference in your city!

 The National Games for Change Student Challenge is a game design competition that invites students to make digital games about issues impacting their communities, combining digital storytelling with civic engagement.

-- The Games for Change Student Challenge is open to middle and high school students (grades 6–12) in NYC, Pittsburgh and Dallas public schools.
-Students can make games in teams of up to four.
+- The Games for Change Student Challenge is a game design program for middle and high school students (grades 6–12) in NYC, Pittsburgh and Dallas public schools.

-- Submissions will be evaluated by a jury in April–May and awarded prizes by Ubisoft and other partners in June!
+- Submissions are evaluated by a jury in April–May and awarded prizes by Ubisoft and other partners in June.

 - The Challenge program includes a series of game jams and workshops during the 2016–2017 school year, and an awards ceremony and public exhibition of winning games in June 2017.